Hathras

 Hathras (/hi/) is a historical city in Uttar Pradesh, India.
 It is the headquarters of Hathras district, formed on 3 May 1997 by merging parts of Aligarh, Mathura and Agra.
 It is part of the Aligarh Division.

 The primary spoken language is a dialect of Hindi, Braj Bhasha, which is closely related to Khariboli, one of several dialects spoken in the Delhi region.
 It is known for production of asafoetida.

 History

-At the end of the 18th century, the town of Hathras was held by a Jat chieftain, whose fort stood at the east end of the town, and was annexed by the British in 1803, who besieged the fort in 1817.
+Near the end of the 18th century, the town of Hathras was held by a Thenua Jat chief, Raja Dayaram Singh, who constructed the Hathras Fort at the east end of the town.
+In 1817, the British besieged the fort, ultimately annexing the territory.
 Under British rule, Hathras rapidly rose to commercial importance, and for a while ranked second to Cawnpore (now Kanpur) among the trading centres of the Doab.

 Hathras became a district on 6 May 1997 with the merging of some talukas of Aligarh and Mathura.
 Hathras falls under the Braj region of Northern India and is famous for its industrial, literary, and cultural activities.
 It has been an industrial centre since the British ruled India.